Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 9.5-point underdogs heading into Game 1 of the opening round of the NBA Playoffs against the Milwaukee Bucks at Fiserv Forum on Sunday, starting at 5:30 PM ET on TNT.
-The matchup's over/under is set at 218.5.
+The Miami Heat are 6.5-point underdogs heading into Game 2 of the opening round of the NBA Playoffs against the Milwaukee Bucks at Fiserv Forum on Wednesday, starting at 9:00 PM ET on NBA TV, BSWI, and BSSUN.
+The Heat lead the series 1-0.
+The matchup has an over/under of 218.5 points.

 Bucks vs. Heat Odds & Info